Malta in the Eurovision Song Contest 2009: Background

-For the 2009 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 3 June 2008.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2009 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 3 June 2008.
+The Maltese broadcaster had selected its entry consistently through a national final procedure, a method that was continued for its 2009 participation.

 Before Eurovision

 GO Malta EuroSong 2009

 GO Malta EuroSong 2009 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2009.
 The competition consisted of a semi-final held between 8 November 2008 and 10 January 2009, and a final held on 7 February 2009.
 All shows were broadcast on Television Malta (TVM) as well on the broadcaster's website pbs.com.mt.

 Format

 The competition consisted of fifty-six songs competing in the semi-final which consisted of eight shows titled Euro Showbox between 8 November 2008 and 10 January 2009.
 Seven songs were presented in each show and a total of twenty entries qualified to compete in the final on 7 February 2009.
 In the semi-final, six judges evaluated the songs and each judge had an equal stake in the result.
 Fifteen of the qualifying entries were the songs that received the highest scores from the judges, while the remaining five qualifying entries were based on the results of the public televote from the remaining forty-one entries.
 The final consisted of two rounds: the first round selected the top three entries based on the votes of five judges in addition to the jury votes in the first selection phase and the semi-final, while the second round (superfinal) determined the winner exclusively by public televoting.